BowlingX/ra-postgraphile/README.md

 ### Primary Keys

 `react-admin` requires each resource to be identified by a unique `id`.
-If your resource does not have an `id` field, we will use the generated `nodeId` from your `primaryKey`.
+If your resource does not have an `id` field, we alias the id field to your `primaryKey`.
 All types processed by `ra-postgraphile` require a primary key.

 ## Contribution